KittyGiraudel/site/_posts/2013-03-18-ultimate-rem-mixin.md

 <h2>Mixin to the rescue! <a href="#mixin" class="section-anchor">#</a></h2>
 <p>Having to define twice the font-size property everytime you have to set the size of a text element sucks.
 This is the moment you'd like to have a wonderful mixin handling everything for you.
 Well, <strong>WISH GRANTED!</strong></p>
 <h3>About the mixin</h3>
 <p>There are already many mixins handling <code>px</code> fallback for <code>rem</code> usage, most of them do it very well.
-However what this one pushes things a step further.
+However this one pushes things a step further.
 It is inspired by <a href="https://github.com/drublic/Sass-Mixins/blob/master/rem.scss">this rem mixin</a> by <a href="https://twitter.com/drublic">Hans Christian Reinl</a>, revamped by myself to make it even more awesome.
 Here are the features:</p>
 <ul>
 <li>Accepts either <code>px</code> or <code>rem</code> as an input value</li>
 <li>Accepts (almost) any property as an input, not only font-size</li>